I love teaching students how to play the harp!

 |

 "In teaching the harp, I pass on the knowledge given to me by many wonderful harpists including: Nancy Hurrell, Gayle Barrington, and Paula Page.
-I was also honored to briefly study with one of Salzedo's famous pupils, Alice Chalifoux.
-My experiences as a very young Suzuki piano student with Joan Gregory, and later my trailing as an adult with Suzuki harp teacher trainer Delaine Leonard, gave me the experience and skills to nurture the development of very young musicians.
+I was also honored to briefly study with one of Salzedo's pupils, Alice Chalifoux.
+My experiences as a very young Suzuki piano student with Joan Gregory, and later my training as an adult with Suzuki harp teacher trainer Delaine Leonard, have given me the experience and skills to nurture the development of very young musicians.
 All of these amazing women inspired my love of teaching, and I owe my pedagogy knowledge to them." |

 Studio Graduates & Accolades